 Once you’ve found a business that floats your boat, you’ll undoubtedly embark on a lengthy process of due diligence to make sure that it’s a sound investment.

-Although a careful examination of the business’s accounts, trading history and pipeline will provide you with the information you need to determine if the asking price is fair and if there’s potential for growth, there’s no substitute for a thorough visual inspection of the operation as a whole.
+Although a careful examination of the business’s accounts, trading history and pipeline will provide you with the information you need to determine if the asking price is fair and if there’s growth potential, there’s no substitute for a thorough visual inspection of the operation as a whole.
 This is an especially important stage if your prospect is a retail or hospitality business tied to a specific location and if you’re looking to jump in and start trading right away.

 Be your own mystery shopper and make a few purchases using different payment methods.
 This is one of the best ways of evaluating your potential business.
 You’re looking to see how well-run the business is, if staff are helpful and if you can see areas that would benefit from improvement.
 The more information you can gather about the state of the business and the quality of its products and services, the better placed you’ll be when it comes to negotiations.